OpenDSA/OpenDSA/RST/en/Glossary.rst

    external sort
       A sorting algorithm that is applied to data stored in :term:`peripheral storage` such as on a :term:`disk drive`.
+      This is in contrast to an :term:`internal sort` that works on data stored in :term:`main memory`.

    factorial
       The factorial function is defined as :math:`f(n) = n f(n-1)` for